On Air Now

 Table service will be in operation, and people may only enter the venue to use the toilet.

-Unlike the previous lockdown, customers will not be required to purchase a 'substantial meal' - and the 10pm curfew will be scrapped.
+Unlike the previous lockdown, customers are not required to purchase a 'substantial meal' - and the 10pm curfew will be scrapped.

 If plans go ahead on May 17, two households will be able to meet inside - or the 'rule of six' will apply to those visiting with multiple households.